 “It would have been very difficult to assemble this team and do this kind of project without the grant because it opened up access for our two communities to come together,” says Dr. Holschuh.
 “I think we are leveraging each other’s strengths to undertake a research project that otherwise would not have been possible.”

 The University of Minnesota’s strength in wearable technology and garment design, combined with Mayo Clinic’s expertise in clinical care and human subject testing has created a dynamic team.
 The researchers at the University of Minnesota have built a prototype two-stage garment that covers the thigh and calf.
 A second garment is in production.
-At the end of July, the researchers will come to Mayo Clinic to begin testing usability of the device.
-The team hopes to begin a pilot study with 10 human subjects by August or September.
+Researchers will come to Mayo Clinic to begin testing usability of the device.